-The department of Anaesthesiology accorded full-fledged status on the 25th November 1981.Since then, the department has developed many folds.
-It provides anaesthesia services to different speciality and superspeciality departments including Cardiothoracic, Neuro Surgery, Pediatric, Plastic and Joint Replacement surgery together with anaesthetic services to General surgery, ENT, Orthopaedic, Ophthalmology and Gynaecology, Radiology ((CT and MRI) & Radiotherapy suites and other interventional procedures.
+The Department of Anaesthesiology and Critical Care accorded full-fledged status on the 25th November 1981.Since then, the department has developed many folds.
+It provides anaesthesia services to different speciality and superspeciality departments including Cardiothoracic, Neuro Surgery, Pediatric, Plastic and Joint Replacement surgery together with anaesthetic services to General surgery, ENT, Orthopaedic, Ophthalmology and Gynaecology, ERCP, Cath Lab, IVF, Radiology (CT and MRI) & Radiotherapy suites and other interventional procedures.
 The department provides round the clock anaesthesia services to more than 12,000-14000 patients / month.

 The department caters a 12 bedded Intensive care unit (ICU) with 100% occupancy.
 It also provides regular anaesthetic check-up facility in PAC Clinic besides regular services for acute, chronic and cancer pain management in Pain Clinic.
 The critically sick patients from different clinical departments requiring Airway support and haemodynamic stability are attended on a regular basis.
 The Anaesthesia Care Team is committed for achieving excellence in Clinical- Care, Education, Research & hold deep academic value.